 Variable stars are a great topic for both entry level and advanced outreach activities.
 Most people aren't aware of the dynamic nature of stars in the sky, yet the activities of variables have been at the heart of some of the most fundamental discoveries in astronomy (such as the use of Cepheids as distance markers).
 Also, many variables can be seen with the naked eye.
 So it is easy for people to "practice what we preach" and see it for themselves.

 Outreach at the AAVSO

 The AAVSO reaches out to the public, amateur astronomers, teachers, students and professional astronomers in a number of ways.
-We offer a way for astronomy club newsletter editors to get material every month for their newsletter.
-If you need a speaker for you star party, astronomy club meeting, or banquet, we have a roster of speakers ready to go.
 You can download presentations to use in your own meeting or star party, and if you'd like to get started in variable star observing we have a roster of mentors ready to help instruct and inspire you.

 Our Presentation Library contains PowerPoint presentations on variable stars, observing techniques and other astronomical topics.
 These are available free to the public to use in making your own presentations.
 For a list of available presentations, go here.

 AAVSO connects experienced observers with new observers to assist them in observing, recording and reporting observations of variable stars to the AAVSO International Database.
 See the Mentor Program pages for more information.